Think-iT-Labs/edc-connector-client/CONTRIBUTING.md

   Take the opporutnity to reflect on your learnings and share them with everyone else.

-3. For any task, try to provide a way to test its results; it would greatly help the Q&A process.
+3. For any task, try to provide a way to test its results; it would greatly help the QA process.

 4. Assign the pull request to yourself.